middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/anti-harassment-discrimin.md

 **I.        Purpose**

  Middlebury strictly prohibits conduct that constitutes unlawful protected personal characteristic-based discrimination and harassment, as well as related retaliation, through its [Non-Discrimination Policy](https://handbook.middlebury.edu/pages/i-policies-for-all/non-discrim-policies/b-1-a-non-discrimination-policy/).
-Through this Non-Discrimination Investigations and Resolutions Procedure (“Procedure”), administered by the [Middlebury Civil Rights and Title IX office](https://www.middlebury.edu/title-IX/about) (“CRTIX”), Middlebury takes reasonable and appropriate remedial action to prevent unlawful protected personal characteristic-based discrimination, harassment, and related retaliation, eliminate any hostile environment, prevent its recurrence, and address its discriminatory effects on all those impacted, if applicable.
+Through this Non-Discrimination Investigations and Resolutions Procedure (“Procedure”), administered by the [Middlebury Civil Rights and Title IX office](https://www.middlebury.edu/title-IX/about) (“CRTIX”), is intended to address instances of prohibited discrimination and harassment that are not required by the Department of Education to be handled under Middlebury’s Title IX Investigations & Resolutions Procedure.
 CRTIX may, depending upon the circumstances, vary from this Procedure.
 So long as such a variation is consistent with relevant law and allows for fundamental fairness in the processes followed, variations from this Procedure under those circumstances will not invalidate an outcome or constitute a basis for appeal.

 **II.
 What this Procedure Covers**